-Operate heavy machinery to carry out manufacturing tasks.
-Machine Operators use heavy machinery to undertake manufacturing tasks, and often specialise in one type of specific machinery.
+Machine Operators use heavy machinery to carry out manufacturing tasks.
+They assist with the installation of their equipment and help maintain it by performing periodic tests and repairs.
 The machines may be controlled by hand or computer.
 Machine Operators are responsible for making sure they are set up well, working efficiently and producing a high-quality product.
 They may also maintain and repair equipment when necessary.

 It may be beneficial for you to have a forklift licence.
 The average course duration is 4 days, and there are no minimum entry requirements.

 You may also need a high risk work licence, from Safe Work Australia.

 - Working quickly and accurately in a fast-paced production line.

 - Hazard Reduction

 Advancement usually includes higher pay and more responsibilities.
 With experience and expertise, workers can become trainees for more advanced positions.
 It is common for machine operators to move into setup or machinery maintenance positions.
 Setup workers may become industrial machinery mechanics and maintenance workers, or machinists or tool and die makers.